stanford-rc/globus.stanford.edu/accounts.md

 {% include info-box.html
    header="Got an XSEDE Allocation?" content="If you have access to any XSEDE resources, you should link your XSEDE account.
-All XSEDE clusters (including XStream) use XSEDE accounts for authentication."
+All XSEDE clusters use XSEDE accounts for authentication."
 %}

-{% include info-box.html
-   icon="globe"
-   header="International Institutions"
-   content="Although many domestic institutions can be authenticated to through Globus, international coverage is thinner.
-Interested institutions should join through one of the <a href=\"https://technical.edugain.org/status\" title=\"eduGAIN technical site\">eduGAIN federations</a>.
-Also, <a href=\"https://docs.globus.org/faq/security/#how_do_i_get_my_organization_added_as_an_option_to_log_into_globus\" title=\"Globus Security FAQ\">certain information</a> will need to be made available to Globus."
-%}

 For people without any institutional affiliation (or, at least, any institution that Globus recognizes), you can get a [Globus ID](https://www.globusid.org).
-It is mainly used for entities (like programs) do not have a normal institutional account.
+It is mainly used for entities do not have a normal institutional account (like an entire group), and for software leveraging the Globus infrastructure.
 It is also the last-resort option if you want to link a personal email address.

 {% include info-box.html
    header="Google, ORCID, United ID"